 A detailed financial analysis of outstanding and invoice ageing reports can give you a fair idea of the clients which are constantly paying late.
 One can warn such clients in a timely manner and ensure that they are on track.

-However, preventive measures like using an online invoicing solution Invoicera is helpful in sending out professional invoices to clients and getting paid quicker.
+However, preventive measures like using an online invoicing solution like Invoicera are helpful in sending out professional invoices to clients and getting paid quicker.
 With a convenient invoicing, one can assure of getting timely alerts !